Inuit genealogy

 For files related to the Disc Number System, see the following records:

-• [Inuit] Registration and Record Books, 1946-1959 (RG85-D-1-c): These records are arranged by "E" and “W” District number and within each book by the identification (disc) numbers of the heads of each household.
+[Inuit] Registration and Record Books, 1946-1959 (RG85-D-1-c): These records are arranged by "E" (East) and “W” (West) District numbers, and then by the disc numbers of heads of households.
 Details include each person’s name, birth date and place, racial origin, religion, language, education and birth certificate number.

 • In the record description, click on Lower level descriptions to see which dates and districts are in those 13 files.
 For example, the records for district E6 include the years 1946 to 1959 and are in volume 1906, file E6, 1946-1959.

 • If you find an item, it will give you the archival reference and file number.
+Use this reference to request the document through ATIP.
 For example:

 • Pond Inlet, RG18-F-1, Accession 1985-86/048, box 54, File TA-400-3-12